HB387 Alabama 2011 Session

 Summary

-This bill would eliminate certain requirements that the Department of Human Resources request certain criminal background information from the Department of Education for individuals who have had a criminal background check through the Department of Education.
+- Eliminates certain requirements for the Department of Human Resources to request background information from the Department of Education for individuals already background checked by Education.

 Bill Actions